basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 #### Submission of lab

-You have now completed the activities of the first part of Lab 1 and should have a basic understanding of HTML, CSS, and how you can style your webpage based on CSS selectors and libraries like Bootstrap.
-This knowledge will enable you to complete the first part of Homework 1!
+You have now completed all activities of Lab 1 and should have a basic understanding of HTML, CSS, and how you can style your webpage based on CSS selectors and libraries like Bootstrap.
+This knowledge will enable you to complete the Homework 1!

-Please submit your completed lab 1 together with your homework submission (a single .zip file) via email (subject: INFOMVIS2023-Week01-Submission) e.oral@uu.nl.
+Please submit your completed Lab 1 together with your homework submission (a single .zip file) via email (subject: INFOMVIS2023-Week01-Submission) e.oral@uu.nl.

 &nbsp;